marengohue/master-merchant/README.md

 # ☼ Master Merchant ☼
-## Histories of Greed and Determination
+## Stories of Greed and Determination

 A dwarven merchant simulator set in the universe of Dwarf Fortress